raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/async_await_swift.md

 If we have to deal with old code we can mainly follow two ways to transform it to **async/await**: creating it again or using withCheckedContinuation/withCheckedThrowingContinuation.

-For example, let's say we have the folloqwig code to download an image:
+For example, let's say we have the following code to download an image:

 ```swift
 func downloadImage(from url: URL, to fileURL: URL, completion: @escaping (Result<Void, Error>) -> Void) {